-CERTIFIED CONSTRUCTION WORKER (CCW1)
+CERTIFIED CONSTRUCTION WORKER (CCW1) Technical Certificate of Credit

 Offers training in the construction industry, providing students with the knowledge and skills they need to work effectively on a construction site.
 Completion of the program qualifies graduates for entry-level employment.
 Topics include safety, tool use and safety, materials and fasteners, and construction print reading.